 All resources required for the semi-final round will be provided to teams at commencement of the round.

-The purpose of the live presentation is to provide an opportunity for each team to present to a room of potential investors.
+The purpose of the live presentation is to provide an opportunity for each team to present to a virtual room of potential investors.
 The teams will have five minutes to pitch their idea.

 The pitch should highlight why investors should provide financial support for the innovative pharmacy ideas set out in the business plan of each of the finalists.